-Check below for all the essential info you need for a successful and fun trip to El Nido, and get excited to plan your own El Nido adventure!
+So read on for all the essential information you need for a successful and fun trip to El Nido, and get excited to plan your own El Nido adventure!

 How to get to El Nido

 Previously, the only real way to get to El Nido was to fly to Puerta Princesca further north of the island of Palawan.
-Then, it would be a 4-6 bus hour ride straight from the terminal door.
-However, Puerta Princesa has a lot to offer, so for many this is still an ideal option.
+Then, it would be a 4-6 bus hour ride straight from the terminal door of the airport to the town of El Nido

-But AirSwift, a small local airline has started to offer more convenient flights right into El Nido on small aircraft.
+However, in the past few years, a small local airline called AirSwift, has started to offer more convenient flights right into El Nido on small aircraft.
 These are between Manila, Cebu and most recently (and conveniently), from Caticlan by Boracay.

 Where To Stay in El Nido

-So depending on your budget, there’s a huge range of accommodation options in El Nido – but many are quite small.
+Depending on your budget, there is a huge range of accommodation options in El Nido.

-The first time I visited, I stayed at Our Melting Pot hostel (OMP).
+The first time I visited in 2014, I stayed at Our Melting Pot hostel (OMP).
 It’s right in the centre of town, and I would highly recommend it.
 The dorms are clean and comfortable, with excellent lockers and storage too.

-The second time I visited, I stayed at El Gordo’s Guesthouse, as we really wanted a private double room.
+The second time I visited, I stayed at El Gordo’s Guesthouse.
 While I would say it was slightly overpriced for its standard of accommodation (very much a basic wooden treehouse), it offered spectacular views of the bay.
 Gordon, the owner, is fantastic and really helpful and it’s slightly to the side of the main El Nido town, meaning a perfect opportunity to get to mingle with the locals.
-Loved it!

 What To Do in El Nido